 - Remove the terminal bud from any branch you want to stop from growing longer.

 - Refine the money tree by pinching out the buds and branches not growing where you want them

-- Jade grows fast and needs frequent pinching in the growing season
+- Baby Jade plants grow fast and needs frequent pinching in the growing season

 Root new jade plants from leaf cuttings or stem cuttings.
 Place leaves or stems in a well-drained soil or pot mix (see below) and keep on the dry side.

 Feeding every 3 months with a fertilizer formulated for cactus.
 Cactus fertilizer has less nitrogen than most houseplant fertilizers.

-When repotting Jade spring is the best time.
+When repotting red Jade plant spring is the best time.
 Plant in dried soil and do not overpot.

 A recommended 1/3 soil mix: